jhurdle7/garveyslist/README.md

 ## project overview

-A Directory of Black Owned Businesses built with Django
+A Directory of Black Owned Businesses built with Django.

 ## Functionality